 Hope you enjoy!

 Resources to Get on the Path to Financial Freedom

-If you two are ready to make some real progress on your big goals, here are helpful resources to check out.
+If you two are ready to make real progress on your big goals, here are helpful resources to check out.

 - Best Budget and Money Apps: Personal Capital, Tiller, Mint

 - The Secret Sauce to Financial Independence & Early Retirement

 - The Shockingly Simple Math Behind Early Retirement